Learn everything you need to know about how to make smoked sweet potatoes!

 - Contains most popular flavors- Apple, Mesquite, Hickory, and Cherry

-How to Prepare Sweet Potatoes for Smoking
+How to Slice the Sweet Potatoes

 Our favorite way to prepare smoked sweet potatoes is by fanning them out and basting them with butter and BBQ rub while they cook.